oracle/graal/compiler/src/org.graalvm.compiler.nodes/src/org/graalvm/compiler/nodes/doc-files/OptimizationLog.md

 decisions.
 The root of the tree is the root-compiled method.
 Each node of the tree corresponds to one method, which may have been inlined to the caller or not.
 We store the result of the decision (i.e., inlined or not) and also the reason for this decision.
 There may be several negative decisions until a method is finally inlined.
-The children of a node are the methods invoked in the method.
+The children of a node are the methods invoked in the method represented by the node.
 The bci of the callsite is also stored for each method in the tree.

 Each node except the root represents an invoke node in Graal IR.
 An invoke node may be deleted as a result of optimization.
 The call target of a callsite may be indirect.
 An indirect callsite cannot be directly inlined, but it may be devirtualized by the compiler.
-Devirtualized invokes are represented as the children of a indirect callsite in the inlining tree.
+Devirtualized invokes are represented as the children of an indirect callsite in the inlining tree.

 Using all the properties described above, we classify each inlining-tree node into one of the following callsite kinds: